beefnog/grid-pi/README.md

 Random exploration of calculating pi in various languages.

 ## Brief description of the method
-One of the simplest methods of calculating pi is to simply plot all of the points for a given grid.
+One of the simplest methods for calculating pi is to plot all of the points for a given grid.
 Comparing the proportion of points within a given radius versus outside of a given radius will give a value of pi.
 It's not efficient, and it doesn't produce terribly precise values without immense grid sizes.
 However, it is memory efficient and a reasonable approximation of real world tight loop integer workloads.

 ## Sample runtimes
 As a reference value, math.pi is defined by python to be 3.141592653589793